 Once enabled, an implicit security scan is triggered automatically when you perform the following actions:

-Implicit code security assessment currently supports two source code management integrations: GitHub and Bitbucket Data Center.
+Implicit code security assessment currently supports four source code management integrations: GitHub, Bitbucket Cloud, Bitbucket Data Center, and Gerrit.

 Binary security analysis

 The CloudBees platform also performs binary security analysis.
-Currently, it uses CloudBees platform workflows, and triggers a binary scanner such as Trivy or FindSecBugs whenever a configured workflow is invoked.
+It uses CloudBees platform workflows, and triggers a binary scanner such as Trivy or FindSecBugs whenever a configured workflow is invoked.
 The following binary security tools are currently available on the CloudBees platform:

 Binary security scanners